Best Types of Therapy Treatments for Anxiety

 -

 Emotional Freedom Technique (EFT) uses light tapping or touch of acupressure points to relieve emotional distress from current and past experiences.
 (The therapist doesn’t touch the client.
-It’s more like a call and repeat sequence.)
+It’s more like a call-and-repeat sequence.)

 -